-Develop the knowledge and skills to work across a variety of diﬀerent areas within the sports and leisure industry and/or to pursue a career in PE Teaching
+This one year course will equip students with the knowledge and skills to work across a variety of different areas within the sports and leisure industry and for those in particular interested in progressing to pursue a career in PE Teaching.

 If you complete a QQI major award with Kerry College, you may use your results to progress to third level (University, Technological University or Institute of Technology).
 You should check individual university websites for specific entry criteria for courses.

 There is a separate section on the CAO application for applying using your QQI results from Kerry College in the same way you use your Leaving Certificate results.
 You may also apply under the QQI Higher Education Links Scheme (HELS).
 A limited number of places are available each year.